Diversity, equity, and inclusion: Mid-2020s

 In 2024 and 2025, several large American companies scaled back or ended their DEI programs, owing to pressure from President Trump and his administration and, in some cases, related policies, such as participation in the Corporate Equality Index.
 These included Google, Boeing, Disney, Walmart, Meta, Amazon, McDonald's, Ford, Lowe's, Harley-Davidson, John Deere, Tractor Supply, Target, Toyota, and PBS.
 Generally, these companies said they will continue to foster a safe and inclusive workplace, while ending or reducing policies, initiatives, or programs that specifically take note of protected status.
 In this period, other companies reaffirmed their commitment to DEI, including Apple, Ben & Jerry's, Delta Air Lines, Deutsche Bank, Microsoft, JPMorgan Chase, Goldman Sachs, Costco and the National Football League.

-United States government purge

-In January 2025, President Donald Trump called DEI efforts "illegal and immoral discrimination programs" and "public waste" in his January 20 executive order, rescinded Executive Order 11246 on January 21, demanding that all governmental DEI programs be shut down by January 23, and placed employees on administrative leave and eventual layoff.